AlibabaCloudDocs/alikafka/intl.en-US/User guide/Instances/Upgrade the instance version.md

 # Upgrade the instance version

-This topic describes how to upgrade the Message Queue for Apache Kafka instance version so that you can use the related features.
+This topic describes how to upgrade the Message Queue for Apache Kafka instance version.

-## Notes

--   The Message Queue for Apache Kafka broker of version 0.10 may trigger bugs such as deadlocks and frequent rebalancing.
-We recommend that you upgrade the instance from version 0.10 to the stable version 0.10.2.
+The Message Queue for Apache Kafka instance is in the **Running** state.
--   If the **Open-Source Version** of the instance is 0.10 on the **Instance Details** page, and the upgrade button is available, you need to upgrade your instance to version 0.10.2.
--   All newly purchased Message Queue for Apache Kafka instances are of version 0.10.2.
-The Message Queue for Apache Kafka team will gradually schedule a mandatory upgrade for instances of version 0.10.
-We recommend that you upgrade them beforehand.

-## Background

-You can upgrade the open-source version or internal version of an instance to the required version in the Message Queue for Apache Kafka console.
-Upgrade of the two versions is compared as follows:

--   Open-source version upgrade \(major version upgrade\)

-    Upgrade the open-source version of the running Message Queue for Apache Kafka instance.
-For example, upgrade the open-source version of the instance from version 0.10.2 to version 2.2.0.
+-   Upgrade the major version of an instance

+    Major version upgrade refers to a cross-version upgrade.
+For example, you can upgrade a Message Queue for Apache Kafka instance from version 0.10.x to version 2.x.

     **Note:**

+    -   By default, major version 0.10.x of the Message Queue for Apache Kafka instance is deployed.
+The default version is 0.10.2 for a new instance and 0.10 for an old instance.
+Version 0.10 may trigger bugs such as deadlocks and frequent rebalancing.
+We recommend that you upgrade the instance from version 0.10 to version 0.10.2.
+For more information about the upgrade, see [Upgrade the minor version of an instance](#section_3te_xlw_iip).
+    -   Message Queue for Apache Kafka instances support major versions 0.10.x and 2.x.
+Major version 0.10.x provides 0.10 and 0.10.2, while major version 2.x only provides 2.2.0.
+-   Upgrade the minor version of an instance

-    -   The default deployment version of the Message Queue for Apache Kafka instance is version 0.10.x.
+    Minor version upgrade refers to a non-cross-version upgrade.
+For example, you can upgrade a Message Queue for Apache Kafka instance from 0.10 to 0.10.2, or from version 0.10.2 to the 0.10.2 kernel-optimized version.

+## Upgrade the major version of an instance

-    -   Message Queue for Apache Kafka Standard Edition does not support upgrade of the instance version from version 0.10.x to version 2.x.
-You need to upgrade the Standard Edition to the Professional Edition.
-For more information, see [Upgrade the instance configuration](/intl.en-US/User guide/Instances/Upgrade the instance configuration.md).
+The major version of a Message Queue for Apache Kafka Standard Edition instance cannot be upgraded from 0.10.x to 2.x.
+You need to first upgrade the instance from the Standard Edition to the Professional Edition and then upgrade the major version.
+For more information about how to upgrade the instance edition, see [Upgrade the instance configuration](/intl.en-US/User guide/Instances/Upgrade instance specifications.md).

-    -   Only the open-source versions 0.10.x and 2.x are supported for Message Queue for Apache Kafka instances.
+**Note:**

-    -   Version 2.x is compatible with version 0.11.x and version 1.x.
+-   The upgrade is free of charge and compatible with the existing SDK and API.
--   Internal version upgrade \(minor version upgrade\)

-    Optimize the internal version of the running Message Queue for Apache Kafka instance.
-The open-source version of the instance does not change during the upgrade of the internal version.
-For example, the open-source version of an instance is version 0.10.2.
-After you upgrade the internal version of the instance, the open-source version of the instance is still version 0.10.2.

-## Upgrade the open-source version of an instance

-Prerequisites

--   You have purchased a Message Queue for Apache Kafka instance of the Professional Edition, and the instance is in the Running state.
--   The open-source version of your Message Queue for Apache Kafka instance is version 0.10.x.

-Procedure
+-   To avoid impact on your business during the upgrade, ensure that your client supports automatic reconnection and can handle disconnections.
+By default, the client supports automatic reconnection.
+-   It will take about 25 minutes for the upgrade.
+The service will not be interrupted during the upgrade and the business will not be affected.
+-   Instances of version 2.x use a different message storage format from that of instances of version 0.10.x.
+Therefore, you cannot roll back to version 0.10.x after the upgrade.
+Proceed with caution.
+-   We recommend that you purchase a test instance for upgrade verification before you upgrade the production instance.
+-   We recommend that you perform the upgrade during off-peak hours.
+-   We also recommend that you update the client version after the upgrade to keep the same versions of the client and broker.

 1. Log on to the [Message Queue for Apache Kafka console](http://kafka.console.aliyun.com).

-In the top navigation bar, select the region where the instance is located.
+2. In the top navigation bar, select a region.

-2. In the left-side navigation pane, click **Instance Details**.
+3. In the left-side navigation pane, click **Instance Details**.
-3. On the Instance Details page, click the ID of the target instance.
-4. In the Basic Information section, when **Internal Version** is **Service Upgrade**, click **Service Upgrade** to upgrade the instance.
-When Internal Version is **Latest Version**, do not upgrade the instance.

-    The instance version will be upgraded to the most suitable open-source version based on your specific instance conditions.
+4. On the **Instance Details** page, click an instance.
+In the **Basic Information** section, click **Upgrade Major Version** next to **Open-Source Version**.

-5. In the Upgrade dialog box, click the **Cross-Version Upgrade** tab.
+5. In the **Upgrade Major Version** dialog box, perform the following steps:

     1. Enter your name in the **Name** field.

-    2. Enter your emergency phone number in the **Emergency Phone Number** field.
+    2. Enter your emergency phone number in the **Emergency phone number:** field.

     3. Select **Yes** for **Cross-Version Upgrade to 2.0**.

-6. Click **Upgrade**.
+    4. Click **Upgrade**.

+## Upgrade the minor version of an instance

 **Note:**

--   If the client does not support the reconnection mechanism \(enabled by default\), the client may be unavailable after being disconnected.
-Ensure that the consumer supports the reconnection mechanism.
+-   The upgrade is free of charge and compatible with the existing SDK and API.
+-   To avoid impact on your business during the upgrade, ensure that your client supports automatic reconnection and can handle disconnections.
+By default, the client supports automatic reconnection.
 -   It will take about 15 minutes for the upgrade.
-The service will not be interrupted during the upgrade and the business will not be affected.
+Services will not be interrupted during the upgrade and the business will not be affected.
--   The message storage format of instances of version 2.x is different from that of the instances of version 0.10.x.
-Therefore, you cannot roll back to version 0.10.x after the upgrade.
-Proceed with caution.
+-   We recommend that you perform the upgrade during off-peak hours.
--   We recommend that you purchase a test instance for upgrade verification before you operate on the production instance.
+-   We also recommend that you update the client version after the upgrade to keep the same versions of the client and broker.

-Verification

-The value of **Open-Source Edition** is **2.2.0** in the **Basic Information** section on the Instance Details page.

-## Upgrade the internal version of an instance

-Prerequisites

--   You have purchased a Message Queue for Apache Kafka instance, and the instance is in the Running state.
--   The internal version of your Message Queue for Apache Kafka instance is not the latest version.

-Procedure

 1. Log on to the [Message Queue for Apache Kafka console](http://kafka.console.aliyun.com).

-In the top navigation bar, select the region where the instance is located.
+2. In the top navigation bar, select a region.

-2. In the left-side navigation pane, click **Instance Details**.
+3. In the left-side navigation pane, click **Instance Details**.
-3. On the Instance Details page, click the ID of the target instance.
-4. In the Basic Information section, when **Internal Version** is **Service Upgrade**, click **Service Upgrade** to upgrade the instance.
-When Internal Version is **Latest Version**, do not upgrade the instance.

-    The instance version will be upgraded to the most suitable internal version based on your specific instance conditions.
+4. On the **Instance Details** page, click an instance In the **Basic Information** section, click **Upgrade Minor Version** next to **Internal Version**.

-5. In the Upgrade dialog box, set the following parameters so that we can contact you when an error occurs during the upgrade:
+5. In the **Upgrade Minor Version** dialog box, perform the following steps:

-    -   Name
-    -   Emergency phone number
+    1. Enter your name in the **Name** field.

+    2. Enter your emergency phone number in the **Emergency phone number:** field.

-6. Click **Upgrade**.
+    3. Click **Upgrade**.

-    **Note:**

-    -   If the client does not support the reconnection mechanism \(enabled by default\), the client may be unavailable after being disconnected.
-Ensure that the consumer supports the reconnection mechanism.
-    -   The upgrade will take about 15 minutes.
-The service will not be interrupted during the upgrade and the business will not be affected.

-Verification

-The value of **Internal Version** is **Latest Version** in the **Basic Information** section on the Instance Details page.